docEdub/Babylon.js/ESLINT_UPDATE_PLAN.md

 # ESLint 8 to ESLint 9 Migration Guide

+> **✅ MIGRATION COMPLETED - December 4, 2025**
+>
+> The ESLint 9 migration has been successfully completed.
+The project now uses:
+> - ESLint 9.39.1 with flat config format (`eslint.config.mjs`)
+> - Updated `eslint-plugin-babylonjs` custom plugin
+> - All plugin dependencies upgraded for ESLint 9 compatibility

-This document outlines the steps required to migrate the Babylon.js project from ESLint 8.57.1 to ESLint 9.39.1.
-The migration involves updating the custom `eslint-plugin-babylonjs` plugin and converting the project configuration from the legacy `.eslintrc.js` format to the new flat config format (`eslint.config.js`).
+This document outlines the steps that were required to migrate the Babylon.js project from ESLint 8.57.1 to ESLint 9.39.1.

 ## Table of Contents